 From this kind of Monetization method however, the payouts per ad depend on various factors like views, playback location and channel size.
 The Cost per Mile (CPM) for the ads serves is usually higher in countries like US, UK etc. where advertisers spend greater money on advertising.
 Additionally, for a small channel, it may take several months to see a substantial growth in ad revenue depending on the number of views per month.

-Apart from this, YouTubers also earn via something called YouTube Red, which is basically an ad-free $10 a month YouTube subscription which also gives you access to some YouTube original shows, kind of like Amazon Prime Video or Netflix.
-This service is limited to certain countries like US, and a few more locations.
+Apart from this, YouTubers also earn via something called YouTube Premium, which is basically an ad-free YouTube subscription which also gives you access to some YouTube original shows, kind of like Amazon Prime Video or Netflix.
+This service is limited to certain countries, but is now also available in India.

-In its earliest days, YouTube also used to pay content creators thousands of dollars to develop quality content, like a production house.
-It still does that with top 1% of the 1% creators with Youtube Red Originals.
+In its earlier days, YouTube also used to pay content creators thousands of dollars to develop quality content, like a production house.
+It still does that with top 1% of the 1% creators with Youtube Premium Originals.
 In developing markets, YouTube also helps regional language content creators.
 That’s why you would see that odd Punjabi, Telugu video in trending section.

 2. Platforms like FameBit Revfluence, Grapevine Logic